fubar2/galaxy_tf_overlay/README.md

 Scientists who would like to use their own code in Galaxy workflows, but do not yet have the skills required to create new tools.

-## Installation and very quick start instructions (see below for a local persistent non-docker installation instructions)
+## Installation and very quick start instructions (see below for a local *persistent* non-docker installation)

 ### Docker image - without persistence